Bálint Balassi

-Baron Valentinus Balassa de Kékkő et Gyarmat (Gyarmati és kékkői báró Balassi Bálint, Valentín Balaša (Valaša) barón z Ďarmôt a Modrého Kameňa; 20 October 1554 – 30 May 1594) was a Renaissance lyric poet.
+Baron Valentinus Balassa de Kékkő et Gyarmat (Gyarmati és kékkői báró Balassi Bálint, Valentín Balaša (Valaša) barón z Ďarmôt a Modrého Kameňa; 20 October 1554 – 30 May 1594) was a Renaissance Hungarian lyric poet.
 He wrote in nine languages: Latin, Italian, German, Polish, Turkish, Slovak, Croatian, Magyar and Romanian.
-He is the founder of modern slovak lyric and erotic poetry.
-He lived at Kingdom of Hungary, a multinational state in Central Europe.
+He lived in the Kingdom of Hungary, a multinational state in Central Europe.

 Life

 Balassa was born at Zvolen the Captaincy of Cisdanubia and Mining Towns in the Kingdom of Hungary (today Slovakia).
 He was educated by the reformer Peter Bornemisza and by his mother, the highly gifted Protestant zealot, Anna Sulyok.
 He went to school in Nuremberg since 1565.

 His first work was a translation of Michael Bock's Wurtzgärtlein für krancke Seelen (Little Herb Garden for Sad Souls), (published in Kraków), to comfort his father while in Polish exile.
-On his father's rehabilitation, Valentinus accompanied him to court, and was also present at the coronation diet in Pressburg (today's Bratislava), capital of Royal Hungary (Uhorsko) in 1572.
+On his father's rehabilitation, Valentinus accompanied him to court, and was also present at the coronation diet in Pressburg (today's Bratislava), capital of Royal Hungary in 1572.
 He then joined the army and fought the Turks as an officer in the fortress of Eger in North-Eastern Hungary.
 Here he fell violently in love with Anna Losonczi, the daughter of the captain of Temesvár, and evidently, from his verses, his love was not unrequited.
 But after the death of her first husband she gave her hand to Kristóf Ungnád.

 Naturally Balassa only began to realize how much he loved Anna when he had lost her.
 He pursued her with gifts and verses, but she remained true to her pique and to her marriage vows, and he could only enshrine her memory in immortal verse.